hausenlot/UI-Repo/README.md

 - Added Components for Buttons
 - Added Prism.js for syntax
 - Added Components for Nav header
+- Added Components with Javascript
+- Added a script folders to store the scripts for element by storing its location in js and appending it on body if the content has a js.

 ## Diary
 ### Day 1